Real Estate price trends set to rise as Construction Cost Jumps

 The rise in construction costs is likely to boost real estate prices when the sector is recovering from a prolonged slowdown.
 Real Estate price trends in India.

-According to the report, during the last year, the average cost of construction for developers has increased by 10-12% due to higher input costs due to supply-side constraints due to which Real Estate prices fluctuate.
+According to the report, during the last year, the average cost of construction for developers has increased by 10-12% due to higher input costs due to supply-side constraints due to which Real Estate price trends.
 It said the surge comes at a time when developers have been under pressure from high debt and liquidity concerns over the past few years.

 The report said that the cost of key materials such as cement and steel has increased by more than 20% annually till March 2022.
 With rising inflation, the cost of labor is also likely to rise.
 “In view of this, developers are reviewing their pricing strategy.”